NexPlayer/TizenWebOS/ps4usage.md

 ##### player.Environment()

-Returns which browser, platform and device type.
+Returns which browser, platform and device type are set.

 **Type**: instance method of  [<code>Player</code>](#Player)